varughese/space-invaders-asm/readme.txt

 - Lose all lives
 - Run out of bullets

-# EXTRA CREDIT I DID:
+## EXTRA CREDIT I DID:
 - [2] Game intro and game over screens.

 - [4] Difficulty scaling.
-After winning each round, the enemy's shoot faster and move faster based on round number.
+After winning each round, the enemies shoot faster and move faster.
-However, chance of power-ups is increased.
-Each round you get 20 more bullets.
+Chance of power-ups is increased.
+And each round you get 20 more bullets.

-A score is also determined based on round number, enemies killed, bullets left
+A score is also determined based on round number, enemies killed, and bullets left
 - Each enemy killed is worth the round number they were killed on.
 So if you beat Round 2, you have at least 60 points (20 for enemies killed in Round 1, 40 for Round 2).
 - Each bullet left after 20 for each round is a point

 - [?]
 Visual polish.
 Made the intro screen and game over screen look kinda nice.
 A ship explosion animation is included.
+Powerups have different sprites.
 Not sure how much this counts for.

-- [?]
-Powerups.
+- [8] Powerups.
+Powerups have a random chance of showing up.
+In the `powerups.asm` file, `POWER_UP_FRAME_TIMING` and `CHANCES_POWERUP_SHOWS` determine these chances.
+Every `POWER_UP_FRAME_TIMING` frames, there is a 1 in `CHANCES_POWERUP_SHOWS` chance that a powerup shows.
+The powerup pops up on the side opposite of the player.

+Here is a list of the powerups, and a description.

+- Extra Life
+-- Red
--- extra life powerup
+-- Adds a life
+- More Ammo
+-- Yellow
+-- 30 More bullets
+- Temp Invincible
--- extra ammo powerup
+-- Purple
+-- You become invincible, for twice as long as you would if you lost a life
+- Freeze Ships
--- temp invincible powerup
+-- Blue
--- uzi gun powerup (fun one)
+-- The ships freeze and do not shoot